Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 \subsection{Degeneracy in general}

 We then generalize the splitting of the derived direct image to the general case, without assuming the smoothness.
-Our main tools are the cohomological descent and the simplicial generalizations we just got earlier.
+Our main tools are the cohomological descent and the simplicial generalizations in the last subsection.

-\paragraph{Strongly liftability} Before we prove the general degeneracy, we need to introduce a stronger version of the lifting condition, in order to make use of the cohomological descent.
+\paragraph{Strong liftability} Before we prove the general degeneracy, we need to introduce a stronger version of the lifting condition, in order to make use of the cohomological descent.